 If at the end of twelve sessions you feel like you would like to continue and explore deeper issues, you can discuss this with your therapist.

 During your counselling session you will have the chance to discuss any feelings and emotions that you are currently experiencing.
 Your counsellor will listen carefully and try to understand things from your perspective to help you explore different options and possibilities.
 Together, you will review regularly to see if the counselling is addressing your goals effectively.

-At The Living Well Therapy Practice, we put great importance in approaching things creatively.
-We are trained to use the arts and imagination to help people work through areas where they are feeling stuck.
+I put great importance in approaching things creatively.
+I am trained to use the arts and imagination to help people work through areas where they are feeling stuck.
 At times you might find that you cannot find the words to explain how you are feeling.
-Your therapist may invite you to explore this using creative media – this is always an invitation, not a requirement.
+I may invite you to explore this using creative media – this is always an invitation, not a requirement.